FAQs for Parents & Families

 Can my son or daughter be safe and still have fun?

 At Fisher, the answer is by all means, yes.
 One of the primary reasons is our location.
 Our students tell us they feel extremely safe on our 154-acre suburban campus.
 One of several colleges in Rochester, Fisher is a small world of activity in itself, as well as an excellent home base for taking advantage of all the exciting cultural, entertainment, and recreational resources the city has to offer.

 My son/daughter is not sure if there's enough to do at a small school.
 What does Fisher offer for fun?

-What kinds of resources and services does the Wellness Center provide?
+What kinds of resources and services does the Health & Wellness Center provide?

-The Wellness Center is staffed by a registered nurse, family nurse practitioners, chiropractors, a physician (by appointment every week) and mental health counselors.
-Students are able to make appointments, confidentially, online with our Wellness Center which looks just like your regular doctor's office.
+The Health & Wellness Center is staffed by a registered nurse, family nurse practitioners, chiropractors, a physician (by appointment every week) and mental health counselors.
+Students are able to make appointments, confidentially, with our Health & Wellness Center which looks just like your regular doctor's office.
 We also have an agreement with the Wegmans Pharmacy in Fairport to have prescriptions delivered to our campus.
-Students can drop their prescription script off or have their doctor send the prescription to our Wellness Center who then has the prescription filled at Wegmans and shipped to Fisher the same day.
-More information can be found on the Wellness Center website.
+Students can drop their prescription off or have their doctor send the prescription to our Health & Wellness Center who then has the prescription filled at Wegmans and shipped to Fisher the same day.
+More information can be found on the Health & Wellness Center website.

 What does rolling admission mean?

 Fisher operates on a rolling admission plan and begins to review applications in mid-November.
 This means that we review applications in the order that they are received and continue to make decisions within 4–6 weeks of an application being considered complete.
 There is no application deadline although we do encourage our students to apply before January 15 in order to be considered for our merit scholarships (which do not require an additional application).